-"I want every Black Career Woman to work in her natural talents, have equal consideration for growth, and be equipped to handle the complexities of the workplace so she can truly experience real freedom and fulfillment at work." - Sherry Sims
+"I want every Black Career Woman to work in her highest potential, have equal consideration for growth, be equipped and empowered to handle the complexities of the workplace while experiencing freedom and fulfillment at work." - Sherry Sims

 Career Strategist, Leader, Influencer, Speaker and Founder of Black Career Women’s Network and native of Oklahoma City.
 Sherry decided after working 12 years in the Human Resources industry as a Corporate Recruiter and HR Generalist for corporations such as CVS Pharmacy, AT&T, and Time Warner, she desired to utilize her experience in a different way and made the transition to becoming a Career Coach, discovering a new passion for helping people strive for career success, specifically black women.